Rekindle Romance in Long-term Relationships

 Complacency is the enemy of romance.
 Once we stop making an effort for each other, it is inevitable that romance and the spark you once had will fade.
 Effort doesn’t have to be difficult.
 As long as you try to do right by your partner, and implement some of the strategies outlined here, your partner will definitely appreciate all that you are trying to do.

-[Want to learn more about couples counseling?
-Find out if Online Marriage Counseling, Online Couples Counseling, or an International Relationship Coach is right for you.]
+If you want to learn more about couples counseling: Find out if Online Marriage Counseling, Online Couples Counseling, or an International Relationship Coach is right for you.

 Make Time For Intimacy